MadPanCake/docusaurus/docs/adventure_pass.md

 `/adventurepass newseason`

-### How to add Adventure Pass XP to a player?
+### How to level up Adventure Pass?

-You can easily add Adventure Pass Experience to a player by using the `/adventurepass givexp` command, example:\
-`/adventurepass givexp [player] [amount]`
+You can level up your Adventure Pass by leveling up your Guilds reputation.
+Each guild level = 1 Adventure Pass level.